 The point is a prepaid card is not a pack of gum, a candy bar, or even a gift card.
 It’s not the kind of thing you should buy on impulse at the check-out counter.
-It is a financial product that should be chosen with care and with a specific intended use in mind, and consumers should remember that when more and more of them make their way into stores around the country.
+It is a financial product that should be chosen with care and with a specific intended use in mind.
+Consumers should keep that in mind as more and more prepaid cards make their way into stores around the country.